We’ll just go right ahead and say it: contrary to myth, your contact lenses won’t melt into your eyeballs from intense heat exposure.

 Contact Lenses and Other Eye Care Services in Orillia

 If you have any questions about your eyes, contact lenses or anything else eye-related, Orillia Eyewear & iCare in Orillia is here for you.

 We wish all of our patients a happy and healthy summer!

 Is Buying A Second Pair of Glasses A Good Idea? | Orillia Eyewear & iCare

-- A:During a contact lens consultation, your eye doctor will take certain measurements of your cornea to ensure a proper fit.
+- A:During a contact lens consultation, your optometrist will take certain measurements of your cornea to ensure a proper fit.
 Additionally, your tear film will be evaluated to ensure that it can comfortably support contact lens wear.
-If you do experience symptoms of dry eye syndrome, your optometrist will discuss various contact lens options and dry eye treatments to minimize your symptoms.
+If you do experience symptoms of dry eye syndrome, your optometrist will discuss various contact lens options and dry eye treatments to minimise your symptoms.

 - A:Contact lenses are a safer option while playing sports, as regular glasses can fall, break or injure your eye.
 Speak with your optometrist about prescription sports glasses or goggles that provide crisp vision while keeping your eyes safe.